 Now, what is a secured loan?

 A secured loan is a type of loan where the lender accepts collateral against the borrowed amount so that if a borrower fails to repay the loan, then the lender can retrieve the loan amount with the help of the collateral.
-In case of a home loan, the purchased house becomes the collateral or the assets which the lending institution will use as security against the home loan amount.
+In the case of a home loan, the purchased house becomes the collateral or the assets which the lending institution will use as security against the home loan amount.

 What is Home Loan?

 In its simple term, a home loan refers to the amount of money borrowed from any financial or non-financial organizations to either buy or construct a property.
 Home loans can also be availed for renovating an already existing house.